 Click here to download our Annual Report

-This year's Day will focus on Target B of the Sendai Framework for Disaster Risk Reduction, with the goal of reducing the number of affected people by disasters by 2030.
+The 2017 edition focused on Target B of the Sendai Framework for Disaster Risk Reduction which looks at reducing the number of affected people by disasters by 2030.

 Read more about #IDDR2017

 The UN Sasakawa Award for Disaster Risk Reduction honours an individual, organization or initiative which has made a substantial contribution to saving lives and reducing global disaster mortality.
 The latest award was presented at the 2017 Global Platform for Disaster Risk Reduction, and recognised work in Portugal, Iran, Brazil and Fiji.

 Find out more about past editions of the Sasakawa Award

 The RISK Award, endowed with €100,000, is issued every two years by UNISDR, the Global Risk Forum Davos and the Munich Re Foundation.
 This year's award, issued at the 2017 Global Platform for Disaster Risk Reduction, went to the Nursing Association of Nepal won the prize for its “EpiNurse” project – short for “Epidemiology Nurse” – which will equip nurses with monitoring and surveillance tools to prevent and control infectious diseases after disasters.

 Click here for more about the RISK Award

 For the third year in a row, the 2018 World Tsunami Awareness Day will align with the International Day for Disaster Reduction and the "Sendai Seven Campaign" and focus on Target C of the Sendai Framework for Disaster Risk Reduction.
 Target C aims at reducing economic losses in relation to Global GDP by 2030.